 The scientists at the Bijvoet Center want to understand how life itself works at the smallest possible level, that of the atoms and molecules of which all life is build.
 All living organisms consist of living cells.
 Bacteria and yeast are organisms consiting of a single cell each, but larger organisms consist of many cells working together.
-The body of an adult human contains up to 50 trillion cells.The Bijvoet Center is a research institute at Utrecht University, where researchers in the fields of chemistry, biology, pharmacy and medicine work together to discover the molecular basis of life.
+The body of an adult human contains up to 50 trillion cells.The Bijvoet Center is a research institute at Utrecht University, where researchers in the fields of chemistry, biology, pharmaceutical sciences and medicine work together to discover the molecular basis of life.
 Each research group has its own expertise and research interest, but the common theme of the research in the Bijvoet Center is elucidating how biomolecules function in the human body and in life in general and how the processes and interactions between biomolecules in living cells are affected in patients.
 Please follow to links in the menu to see the research performed in each of our research groups.

-To allow us to study the molecules of life in such detail, we use advanced analytical technologies such as advanced mass spectrometry, high-resolution NMR spectroscop, X-ray crystallography, as well as electron and light microscopy.
+To allow us to study the molecules of life in such detail, we use advanced analytical technologies such as advanced mass spectrometry, high-resolution NMR spectroscopy, X-ray crystallography, as well as electron and light microscopy.
 Additional biochemical and molecular techniques are used to further study the function, localization, and interactions of biomolecules in the intracellular and extracellular environment and in biomembranes.
 Many of technologies are also available at the facilities of the Bijvoet Center to other life scientists, through collaboration with our researchers.